mozilla-ai/mcpd-sdk-javascript/README.md

 - Discover and list available `mcpd` hosted MCP servers
 - Retrieve tool definitions and schemas for one or all servers
 - Dynamically invoke any tool using a clean, attribute-based syntax
+- Unified AI framework integration - works directly with LangChain JS and Vercel AI SDK
-- Generate self-contained, deepcopy-safe tool functions for AI agent frameworks
+- Generate self-contained, framework-compatible tool functions without conversion layers
+- Multiple output formats (`'array'`, `'object'`, `'map'`) for different framework needs
-- Full TypeScript support with comprehensive type definitions
+- Full TypeScript support with comprehensive type definitions and overloads
-- Minimal dependencies (only `lru-cache` for caching)
+- Minimal dependencies (`lru-cache` for caching, `zod` for schema validation)
 - Works in both Node.js and browser environments

 ## Installation